Nazku-com/GitTrashCan-CLI/README.md

 This will install the gitTrashCan command-line tool to your system.

+after download, reopen the terminal and use the GitTrashCan-CLI!

 ## Usage

 To use GitTrashCan-CLI, navigate to the root directory of your Git repository and run the gitTrashCan command: